atlasgibson559/parallaxpp/README.md

 ## Who Is This For?

-Parallax was made for those who want full control of their server code without dealing with bloated frameworks or outdated systems.
-This includes:
+Parallax is for developers who require absolute control of server code without the clutter of bloated frameworks and legacy systems.
+They feature:

-* Server owners who want to create immersive and serious RP environments.
+- Server owners who want to create immersive and serious RP environments.
-* Developers looking for a clean and organized codebase to build on.
+- Developers looking for a clean and organized codebase to build on.
-* Communities that care about long-term support, updates, and readable code.
+- Communities that care about long-term support, updates, and readable code.

-Whether you're a solo developer or part of a larger team, Parallax gives you a modern foundation with room to grow.
+Regardless of whether you're a solo developer or a team of developers, Parallax offers a solid foundation for your next project.

 ---

 ## Contributing

-We welcome contributions from the community.
-If you want to help improve Parallax, here's how to get started:
+We welcome community contributions.
+If you want to help improve Parallax, here's how to begin:

 1. Fork the repository and make your changes in a separate branch.
 2. Follow the [Parallax style guide](STYLE.md) for formatting and structure.